weygoldt/TeeGrid/8channel-logger/usage.md

     unzip ~/Downloads/TeeRec-main.zip
     ```

+4. Same for the [Sensors](https://github.com/janscience/Sensors) library.

-4. Close the Arduino IDE and open it again.
+5. Close the Arduino IDE and open it again.
 Then the Arduino IDE knows
    about the newly installed libraries.

-5. Clone TeeGrid into `Arduino/`
+6. Clone TeeGrid into `Arduino/`
    ```sh
    cd Arduino/
    git clone https://github.com/janscience/TeeGrid.git